-Community service infrastructure fund \$3,000,000 Public Act 473 of 2018 amended 1987 PA 231 to establish and define a new \$3.0 million TEDF program for cities and villages with populations of 10,000 or less.
-This program has been designated as Category B. Funding Source(s): Restricted 3,000,000 Related Boilerplate Section(s): 503 Forest roads 5,000,000 Category E (Forest Roads) receives \$5.0 million statutory earmark to facilitate safe/efficient transport of forest raw materials.
+Community service infrastructure fund \$3,000,000 Public Act 473 of 2018 amended 1987 PA 231 to establish and define a new \$3.0 million TEDF program (Category B) for cities and villages with populations of 10,000 or less.
+Program funding comes out of what would otherwise be distributed to Category A, Target Industries.
+This program is set to sunset on September 30, 2023.

+Funding Source(s): Restricted 3,000,000

+Related Boilerplate Section(s): 503

+Forest roads 5,000,000 Category E (Forest Roads) receives \$5.0 million statutory earmark to facilitate safe/efficient transport of forest raw materials.
 Grant recipients are limited to county road commissions in counties that include a national lake shore, a national park, or in which 34% or more of the land area is commercial forest.

-Funding Source(s): Restricted 5,000,000 Related Boilerplate Section(s): 503 Rural county primary 7,650,500 Category D (Rural County Primary Roads) receives 25% of net TEDF balance after deducting administrative costs, debt service, and category E and F amounts.
-Funds are available to county, city, or village road agencies in counties with populations of 400,000 or less to enhance local primary road and major street systems that link communities to the state trunkline systems funds are allocated to regional task forces based on proportion of rural primary road mileage included in each region.
+Funding Source(s): Restricted 5,000,000

+Related Boilerplate Section(s): 503

+Rural county primary 8,737,800 Category D (Rural County Primary Roads) receives 25% of net TEDF balance after deducting administrative costs, debt service, and category E and F amounts.

+Funds are available to county, city, or village road agencies in counties with populations of 400,000 or less to enhance local primary road and major street systems that link communities to the state trunkline system; funds are allocated to regional task forces based on proportion of rural primary road mileage included in each region.
 Rural task forces identify specific projects for funds in each region and submit project list to MDOT.

-Note: Section 10(3) of Act 51 allocates 16.5% of the state's Equity Bonus federal-aid funds to Category D. These federal funds are appropriated in boilerplate Section 503(3).
-However, Equity Bonus was a federal aid category eliminated under the FAST Act.
-The departmen allocates additional federal-aid to counties to offset the loss of these Equity Bonus funds, although not necessarily for Category D programs Funding Source(s): Restricted 7,650,500 Related Boilerplate Section(s): 503 Rural county urban system 2,500,000 Category F (Cities in Rural Counties) receives \$2.5 million statutory earmark for urban areas (cities and villages with populations greater Projects must be for improvements to federal-aid eligible roads and 5 1 5 5
+Note: Section 10(3) of Act 51 allocates 16.5% of the state's Equity Bonus federal-aid funds to Category D. However, Equity Bonus as a federal aid category was eliminated under the 2015 reauthorization of the federal surface transportation program, the FAST Act.
+The department allocates additional federal-aid to counties to offset the loss of these Equity Bonus funds, although not necessarily for Category D programs.

+Funding Source(s): Restricted 8,737,800

+Related Boilerplate Section(s): 503

+Rural county urban system 2,500,000 Category F (Cities in Rural Counties) receives \$2.5 million statutory earmark for urban areas (cities and villages with populations greater than 5,000) in rural counties (with populations of 400,000 or less).
+Projects must be for improvements to federal-aid eligible roads and streets.
+Funds are available through competitive grant to eligible county, city, or village road agencies.

+Funding Source(s): Restricted 2,500,000